technowizardbob/profiles/README.md

 Now, as a non-Root USER from a console:$ ./install.sh

+Note: It will edit the git config file so it has your name and email at this point.

 # Ubuntu Font for Cool Term, do not do on Windows linux-subsystem:
 $ sudo apt-get install fonts-powerline
 # If Powerline installed okay..., do: